ZidaSong/RSI-paper-list/README.md

 # RSI-paper-list
-Paper list for the survey of Remote Sensing Images
+Paper list for the survey of Remote Sensing Images object detection

 ``````````````````````````````